 Most "good old" flaky pie crusts recipes, are about the same.
 You need flour, shortening, butter, sugar, salt, and a bit of water.
 All of that sounded good except, I didn't want to use shortening.
-As a family, we've been trying to cut out a lot of processed foods and over processed oils/fats from our diet, so I wanted to use something that was going to be a little more healthy.
-My wife suggested I try coconut oil because of it's many health benefits.
-I took her advice and the pie turned out awesome!
+For several years now, I've been trying to cut out a lot of processed foods and over processed oils/fats from my family's diet, so I wanted to use something that was going to be a little more healthy.
+With that in mind, rather than using shortening I tried coconut oil because of it's many health benefits and the pie turned out awesome!
 Best of all, the crust was light, flaky, and it had the perfect crumble.

 Since then, I've used this recipe to make multiple pies, tarts, and turnovers (hand pies) and they have all turned out delicious.
 I did tweaked the crust recipe just a bit, to also include Flax Seed Meal in the dry ingredients.
 It's super healthy and it doesn't change the taste or texture of the crust.
 Plus, it adds 1.8 grams of plant omega-3s, plus lignans and fiber.

 I honestly couldn't ask for more from a pie crust.
 It's easy, tasty, and everyone loves it (plus it's a little healthy).

 I hope you enjoy this recipe and the creations you make with it!

 Teachers!
 Did you use this instructable in your classroom?

 Add a Teacher Note to share how you incorporated it into your lesson.

 Step 1: The Ingredients